GlobalDataJustice/globaldatajustice.github.io/README.md

 ---
 ```

 Currently the permalinks are set as `/covid-19/:name`.
-To change this, go to line 177 (at the of writing this document) and find the following:
+To change this, go to line 177 (at the of writing this document) of `_config.yml` and find the following:

 ```
 collections: